NextronSystems/thor-manual/usage/scan-modes.rst

 Feature selectors
 ^^^^^^^^^^^^^^^^^
-Since THOR 10.7, some features in THOR are triggered by YARA rules.

 When a (meta or generic) YARA rule with a specific tag matches on a file, the corresponding feature is started and parses the file.